 Rule 2.
-Planogram of pharmacy display layout as a tool for analyzing purchasing behavior
+Planogram of modern pharmacy layout as a tool for analyzing purchasing behavior

-A planogram for display chart in a pharmacy for modern demand analysis systems highlights trends and patterns in customer behavior, such as what prompts a spontaneous purchase, how demand for different product categories varies with the season, what the customer looks for first when they enter the pharmacy, etc.
+Pharmacy planogram display chart in for modern demand analysis systems highlights trends and patterns in customer behavior, such as what prompts a spontaneous purchase, how demand for different product categories varies with the season, what the customer looks for first when they enter the pharmacy, etc.

 Rule 3.
 Zoning the pharmacy space and adhering to the rule of "cold" and "hot zones"

-What does the division into "cold" and "hot zones" mean in the context of product display in a pharmacy?
+What does the division into and mean in the context of product pharmacy display?
 All retailers are well aware of the proven customer flow trajectory - in the vast majority of cases, the customer is more likely to turn right and start moving counter-clockwise when they enter the premises.

 The area to the right is the "hot zone".
 We suggest placing high-priced, high-margin, advertised and popular products in this area.
 Don't forget that the priority products for a pharmacy are, after all, medicines, otherwise, customers may falsely associate your outlet with a cosmetics shop or a convenience store.